thiagojmlins/thiagojmlins/README.md

 ### Hi there 👋

-My name is Thiago, and I'm a thirty-seven years old self-taught junior full-stack developer.
+My name is Thiago, and I'm a self-taught full-stack developer.

 - 🔭 I’m currently working on improving my skills as a developer, and also how to share the obtained knowledge with other developers
 - 🌱 I’m currently learning more about design patterns, clean code and front-end development (React fans, assemble!)